 The sale of ¼ oz or less, up to 5lbs is considered a “state jail” felony.
 It is the lowest level felony offense, but still calls for incarceration in state prison.
 A conviction for any sale of marijuana charge carries penalties of 180 days to 2 years imprisonment, with fines of $2000-$10,000.

 If you are convicted of selling more than 5lbs up to more than 2,000lbs, it is a 3rd degree felony.
 Penalties are incarceration that could run from two (2) years to ninety-nine (99) years with fines imposed from ten thousand dollars ($10,000.00) to one hundred thousand dollars ($100,000.00).

 Sale to Minors

-The sale of marijuana to minors will result to a felony with incarceration of two (2) to twenty (20) years imprisonment and fines of ten thousand dollars ($10,000.00)
+Selling to minors is a more serious crime then selling to adults.
+The sale of marijuana to minors is a 3rd degree felony, with penalties 2-20 years imprisonment possible, and fines of ten thousand dollars ($10,000.00).

 Any marijuana arrest is a serious offense in Texas.
 Call us to speak to an attorney who defends marijuana charges in your local court.